dannsam/xenko-docs/manual/animation/use-animations.md

 }
 ```

-## Animation blend tree
+## Override the animation blend tree

-There is also the option to override the animation blend tree and do all animation blending in the script.
-The three game templates, which require more advanced techniques, are a good example of how to do this.
+You an also override the animation blend tree and do all animation blending in the script.
+The templates *First-person shooter*, *Third-person platformer* and *Top-down RPG*, which use some advanced techniques, are examples of how to do this.
 For more information, see [custom blend trees](custom-blending-trees.md).

 ## See also